Connect with us

 If Kenyans have a preoccupation these days, apart from quail farming and other get-rich-quick schemes, it seems to be real estate.

-For many years, we have cultivated the home ownership dream – believing that buying home is a great investment and a ticket to a secure future.
+For many years, we have cultivated the homeownership dream – believing that buying a home is a great investment and a ticket to a secure future.

 This easily explains the ever-rising prices in most parts of the country, including rural towns such as Bondo in Nyanza where land prices have gone up 1500 per cent in 12 months as investors rush to meet “high demand for housing in the region”.

-So far so good, but perhaps we should all rethink the Kenya home ownership dream for a number of reasons.
+So far so good, but perhaps we should all rethink the Kenya home ownership dream for several reasons.

 Realistically, for the average middle-class Kenyan, the dream of owning a home is beyond reach in most parts of the country.
 However, with the expectation that the higher prices will go higher, some individuals are taking bank loans to acquire new homes.

-According to a report by Hass Property Index in association with The Mortgage Company (TMC), high interest rates make loan payments twice as expensive as renting the same homes.
-This means that individuals taking loans to buy houses are making losses even where the units are rent out.
+According to a report by Hass Property Index, high interest rates make loan payments twice as expensive as renting the same home.
+This means that individuals taking loans to buy houses are making losses even where the units are rented out.

 But Nobel Prize-winning economist Robert Shiller (a renter) questions the value of home ownership as an investment.